carbonplan/research/articles/stripe-reports-insights/index.md

 The blessing and the curse of carbon removal is that no one strategy is like another.
 The wide range of technologies and approaches presents challenges for analysis and evaluation.

 We recommend that, where possible, procurement programs should focus on specific technologies or sectors of carbon removal.
-While some data can be collected from all kinds of projects, the most important issues depend on specific technology performance characteristics or socioeconomic contexts, and some comparisons may only be possible within a category.
+While some data can be collected from all projects, the most important issues depend on specific technology performance characteristics or socioeconomic contexts, and some comparisons may only be possible within a category.

 If an organization wants to look broadly across multiple sectors, parallel tracks with distinct proposal requirements might be preferable.
 A focus on land management projects, for example, would need a targeted solicitation designed with input from land owners, project developers, and experimental scientists carefully characterizing both benefits and risks.
 Such a program would look different not only because project evaluation would require different information, but also because applicants would have distinct backgrounds, expertise, and capacity.
 In general, a more focused process will elicit better data and enable richer analysis.

 ### CarbonPlan: Develop new methods for project areas

 To improve our own analysis capabilities, we are developing open source methods for evaluating projects on a technology-by-technology basis in close collaboration with the academic community.
 Examples include models of direct air capture project cost and scale (with Jennifer Wilcox) and models for evaluating forest carbon removal potential and physical reversal risks (with Bill Anderegg).
-These kinds of detailed models will enable more systematic analysis and comparison within and across project categories, as well as identify information sponsors could collect from proposals to facilitate comparison and evaluation.
+These kinds of models will enable more systematic analysis and comparison within and across project categories, as well as identify information that sponsors could collect from proposals to facilitate comparison and evaluation.

 ## Terms of engagement